fyquah/fyp-worker-dispatcher/analysis/README.md

 - plotting scripts

 There is a lot of shell scripts and arbitrary scripts.
-The scripts were not structured in nice directories (tl; dr - research quality).
+The scripts were not structured in organised directories.

-# Directory Structure from Data Generation
+## Directory Structure from Data Generation

 As the project was carried out on specific hard disks, the rundirs is expected to live in one of (which one exactly doesn't matter):